Pak's apex court seeks minutes of NSC meeting; adjourns hearing till Thursday on no-trust motion | Law-Order

 - Pakistan

-Pakistan's Supreme Court on Wednesday sought minutes of the National Security Council meeting from the government as it adjourned till Thursday the hearing of the crucial case about rejection of the no-confidence motion against Prime Minister Imran Khan through a controversial ruling by the deputy speaker of the National Assembly.
+Pakistan's Supreme Court on Wednesday sought minutes of the National Security Council meeting to know more about the alleged ''foreign conspiracy'' as it adjourned till Thursday the hearing of the crucial case about rejection of the no-confidence motion against Prime Minister Imran Khan through a controversial ruling by the deputy speaker of the National Assembly.

 The apex court within hours took suo motu notice of it and a five-member bench started hearing the case on Monday.
 The bench is headed by Chief Justice Umar Ata Bandial and includes Justice Ijazul Ahsan, Justice Mohammad Ali Mazhar, Justice Munib Akhtar and Justice Jamal Khan Mandokhail.